 - Keytar Bear has publicity forgiven his attackers. – Statement released to Vanyaland

-The picture that emerges is of an artist dealing with financial problems and living in a world that doesn’t treat all men equally.
+The picture that emerges is of an artist dealing with financial problems and living in a world that doesn’t treat all people equally.
 And now, after two incidents of violence, that artist may have received the windfall needed to get his life on track.

 Whatever he was thinking, Keytar Bear ultimately decided to say nothing.
 He stepped back, held up his paws in a mixed gesture of “I can’t” and “Thank you,” and walked offstage.